amandaguglieri/hackinglife/docs/powershell.md

 # PS uses Invoke-Expression to evaluate the string.
 Otherwise the output of $Command would be the text "Get-Process".
 Invoke-Expression is similar to $($command) in linux.
 # IEX is an alias

+# Deactivate antivirus from powershell session (if user has rights to do so)
+Set-MpPreference -DisableRealtimeMonitoring $true

 ```

 ## Powershell wildcards